standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ### Properties, Elements and Values

 When defining classes, bear in mind that `Property` defines a model data item and its cardinality.
-A `Property` can be mapped to an HL7 FHIR element or extension.
+A `Property` can be mapped to a FHIR element or extension.

 <!-- MK - the only "connection" between a property and an element is the name - true?
 I think that needs to be incorporated somewhere in this guide.
 Thoughts? -->